 Which Companies Can Benefit Most from Hiring Fractional Executives?

-While any company could benefit from the experience of a vetted C-suite executive, there are some situations when a part-time leader is a better choice than a permanent hire.
+While any company could benefit from the experience of a vetted C-suite executive, there are some situations where a part-time leader, from fractional COO to fractional CIO, is a smarter, more strategic choice than a full-time hire.

 Early Stage Start-Ups